TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox_growing_and_shrinking.md

 The default shrink factor is `flex-shrink: 1`, which means all items will shrink evenly.
 If you do *not* want an item to shrink then you can specify `flex-shrink: 0;`.
 You can also specify higher numbers to make certain items shrink at a higher rate than normal.

-Here's an example.
-Note that we've also changed the `flex-basis` for reasons that will be explained shortly.
-If you shrink your browser window you'll notice that `.two` never gets smaller than the given width of 250px, even though the `flex-grow` rule would otherwise specify that each element should be equally sized.
+Here’s an example.
+Note that we’ve also changed the flex-basis for reasons that will be explained shortly.
+The .flex-container doesn't have an explicit width, so as a block-level element it automatically stretches to fill the available width of its parent (usually the browser window).
+As you shrink your browser window, the flex container also becomes narrower.
+When there is no longer enough space for all three items to keep their original width of 250px, Flexbox tries to shrink them.
+However, because .two has flex-shrink: 0, it never becomes smaller than 250px, even though the other items continue to shrink to fit the available space.

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="JjJXZVz" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">